kenttonino/aws-s3-package/README.md

 AWS_SECRET_ACCESS_KEY=
 ```

-3. Create your your upload API using Rest API or GraphQL (highly suggest graphql-upload v13.0.0).
+3. Create your your upload API using GraphQL (highly suggest graphql-upload v13.0.0).